Sale of the Century (British game show)

-Sale of the Century was a British game show based on a US game show of the same name.
+Sale of the Century is a British game show based on a US game show of the same name.
 It was first shown on ITV from 9 October 1971 to 6 November 1983, hosted by Nicholas Parsons.
 Special Celebrity Sale of the Century editions aired occasionally, starting on 2 January 1981 with Steve Jones as host.

 The first series was aired only in the Anglia region, but it rolled out to other regions by 8 January 1972 and achieved full national coverage by 10 May 1975, at which point it was one of the most popular shows on the network – spawning the often-mocked introductory phrase "And now, from Norwich, it's the quiz of the week".
 Since Norwich was considered a backwater compared to London, it was often used ironically.

-It has been revived twice: first on Sky Channel from 6 February 1989 to 3 October 1991 hosted by Peter Marshall and then on Challenge TV from 3 February to 29 August 1997 hosted by Keith Chegwin.
+It has been revived twice: first on Sky Channel from 6 February 1989 to 3 October 1991 hosted by Peter Marshall and then on Challenge TV from 3 February 1997 to 1998 hosted by Keith Chegwin.

-Rules (1971–83; 1997)
+Rules (1971–83; 1997–98)

 The ITV and Challenge versions followed the rules of the original American version.
 Three contestants start off with £15 (£10 during the first four series).
 Questions are worth different values starting with £1, increasing to £3 after the second instant bargain, and finally £5 after the fourth; in the late 1970s, the values started at £3 but increased to £5 after the fourth instant bargain.
 The question is asked and players can buzz in at any time.
 Correct answers add the money to their score and incorrect answers subtract the money from their score with only one player allowed to buzz in on each question.
 If a contestant runs out of money at any time, he or she is eliminated from further play, but may remain in his or her seat for the remainder of the show.